 Personality typing: Myers-Briggs

 We all know what we mean by personality when we chat about it, but we don’t really mean that a few generalisations actually define all that a person might be.
 The same caution should be applied to personality typing systems.
-They can give us clues, but can become counterproductive if applied to literally and rigidly.
+Typing can give us clues, but can become counterproductive if applied too literally and rigidly.

 The first personality typing system I will examine is Myers-Briggs.
-I use it because it is quite widely known and used.
+I consider it because it is quite widely known and used.

 E for extraversion: talkative, outgoing, lively, enjoys novelty and being the centre of attention.

 F for feeling: bases decisions on personal values, strives for harmony, empathy, and pleasing others.